The integral cohomology rings of four-dimensional toric orbifolds: Preliminaries

-\begin{remark} The notion of a weighted Stanley--Reisner ring first appeared in~\cite{BSS} for projective toric orbifolds.
-Darby--Kuroki--Song generalized it for a much broader class of orbifolds known as torus orbifolds, where they call it the \emph{weighted face ring}~\cite[Definition 3.2]{DKS} of the GKM-graph associated with the given torus orbifold. \end{remark}
+\begin{remark} The notion of a weighted Stanley--Reisner ring first appeared in~\cite{BSS} for projective toric orbifolds corresponding to \emph{even} characteristic pairs.
+Darby--Kuroki--Song generalized it to a much broader class of orbifolds known as torus orbifolds, where they call it the \emph{weighted face ring}~\cite[Definition 3.2]{DKS} of the GKM-graph associated with the given torus orbifold. \end{remark}

 For an even characteristic pair $(P,\lambda)$, we denote by